le0pard/le0pard.github.io/_posts/chef/2013-01-26-chef-solo-getting-started-part-5.md

 [Sat, 26 Jan 2013 19:18:19 +0000] INFO: execute[nodejs make install] ran successfully
 {% endhighlight %}

-And after some time, the server will install a new node.js:
+And after some time, the server will have a new node.js:

 {% highlight bash %}
 $ vagrant ssh